jharwell/sierra/docs/src/architecture/plugin-system.rst

 Infrastructure Plugins vs. the Project Plugin
 ==============================================

+All plugins selected via :ref:`--engine<src/reference/cli:sierra-cli---engine>`, :ref:`--execenv<src/reference/cli:sierra-cli---execenv>`, :ref:`--expdef<src/reference/cli:sierra-cli---expdef>`,
+:ref:`--storage<src/reference/cli:sierra-cli---storage>`, :ref:`--proc<src/reference/cli:sierra-cli---proc>`,
+:ref:`--prod<src/reference/cli:sierra-cli---prod>`, and :ref:`--compare<src/reference/cli:sierra-cli---compare>` are
-All plugins selected via ``--engine``, ``--execenv``, ``--expdef``, ``--storage``, ``--proc``, ``--prod``, and ``--compare`` are *infrastructure* plugins — they are either built into SIERRA or provided by an engine vendor, and they are interchangeable in the sense that you can swap one for another without touching your research code.
+*infrastructure* plugins — they are either built into SIERRA or provided by an engine vendor, and they are interchangeable in the sense that you can swap one for another without touching your research code.

-The ``--project`` plugin is different.
-It is your code: batch criteria, controller and scenario definitions, graph configuration, and any processing hooks specific to your output data.
+The :ref:`--project<src/reference/cli:sierra-cli---project>` plugin is different.
+It is your code: batch criteria, controller..  and scenario definitions, graph configuration, and any processing hooks specific to your output data.
 Everything that makes your experiments distinct lives there.

 A consequence is that project plugins are not portable across engines.
 Running the same research on both ARGoS and ROS1+Gazebo requires two project plugins, one targeting each engine, though they can share Python code via ordinary imports.
-See :ref:`tutorials/project` for details.
+See :ref:`tutorials/project/project` for details.

 Why Your Available Flags Depend on Which Plugins You Select
 ============================================================